MadhuSainani/AtliQ-Hardware-s-Sales-and-Finance-Analytics/README.md

 The project aims to integrate sales and finance analytics in order to tackle challenges related to optimizing sales performance and enhancing net gross margins.

 ## Task
-- To Analyze over half a million records of unorganized sales and finance data and develop comprehensive sales and finance reports for the years 2019, 2020, and 2021.
+- To Analyze over half a million records of unorganized sales and finance data and develop comprehensive P&L reports for the years 2019, 2020, and 2021.
 - TO Utilize Excel as the primary tool for data analysis and report generation.

 ## Reports